kommitters/chaincerts-smart-contracts/vault_contract/README.md

 A contract error will be triggered if:

-- Issuer is not registered.
+- Issuer is not authorized.
-- Issuer is registered but revoked.
 - Vault is not registered.
 - Vault is registered but revoked.